AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 > Actually, it's not a constant.
 Please note, that it can be rewritten with a value of a different type.

+> If empty object is present in chain it will be trapped until chain leftovers appear.

 Related UBO scriptlet:
 https://github.com/gorhill/uBlock/wiki/Resources-Library#set-constantjs-